akchugh1/coreframework/README.md

 # Project Title

-This Project is based on Cucumber TestNG Maven using Allure Report.
+This project utilizes Cucumber with TestNG and Maven, and integrates Allure for reporting.

 # Getting Started